1. Click Here to view FAQ’s En Espanol

 16. Can I pay the monthly premium through payroll deductions?

-No. This program is not administered by Harvard University therefore payroll deduction is not an option.
-Payments will be made directly to Trustmark Insurance the policy issuer, using your personal checking or savings account.
+No. Harvard University does not administer this program therefore payroll deduction is not an option.
+Payments will be made directly to Trustmark Insurance, the policy issuer, using your personal checking or savings account.
 All payments will be made using automatic deduction.
 Premiums cannot be paid using a credit card.

 17. Can I change my coverage amount in the future?